WHERE TO BEGIN

 When the death of someone you care for occurs, it can be overwhelming, but you are not alone.
-You will be guided through the entire process.
-We are here to make it an experience of love, healing and a celebration of life.
-You are encouraged to include a close family member and/or trusted friend to help support you through this process.
+We will guide you through the entire process.
+We are here to make this time an experience of love, healing and a celebration of life.

-If you need help immediately, we are here for you, just give us a call.
-To access funeral services in Calgary now, please call our 24-hour phone number to reach one of our caring licensed funeral directors so they can assist you right away (403) 274-0576.
+If you need help immediately, we are here for you 24 hours a day, 365 days a year, just give us a call to access funeral services in Calgary.
+One of our caring licensed funeral directors will assist you right away at 403-274-0576.

 Our sole focus is to help you and your family in your time of need.
 We will find the answers or solutions you need, regardless of how difficult this all may seem at the present time.

 Please know that there is no rush to make funeral arrangements – come to see us when you are ready.